Orchids are one of the most beloved houseplants in the world, but many people worry about how to properly care for them.

 Generally, you should water them once a week or slightly more often if it’s very dry, letting the water drench the pot and run out completely.

 Generally, a 6-inch pot will require water every 7 days and a 4-inch pot will require water every 5-6 days.
+Pick the best watering can that will fit your need.

 You can also sit the orchid on a bed of gravel or put the container on a humidity tray to increase humidity without putting the plant at risk.